pothi/backup-wordpress/README.md

 - Single script to take backups of multiple sites.
 - Separate script to take (nightly) files backup without uploads directory!
 - Local and offline backups are supported.
+- Automatic deletion of local backups.
 - Support for sub-directory installation of WordPress!

+## Roadmap

+- Ability to choose the compression method.
+- take only local backups or only remote backups or both.
+- ability to remove local backups when taking only remote backups.
+- single script to take all sorts of backups.
+- close integration with wp-cli (probably as a plugin).
+- alert when local storage reaches a limit.

 ## Requirements in the server

 - wp-cli
-- aws-cli (to take offline backups)
+- aws-cli and/or gsutil (to take offline backups)
 - SSH access
 - mysqldump
-- tar
+- zip, tar, or bzip
 - enough disk space to hold local backups

 ## What does each backup script do?